ghluka/roblox-serverside/README.md

 # 🎮 Roblox Administration Tool
-Nett Administration is an open-source admin program for Roblox, offering a wide array of features and commands to improve the experience for both players and developers.
+NettSS is an open-source Roblox Administration Tool, offering a wide array of features and commands to improve the experience for both players and developers.

+It allows for in-game code execution, providing developers with a superior debugging and quality assurance experience for their games.

 [![GitHub license](https://img.shields.io/github/license/ghluka/roblox-ss)](LICENSE)